IAM Reference Architecture (v2)

 Some of the ISO/IEC names have been changed to reflect more common usage.
 In some cases, the ISO names have been used in a more expansive way than their original definition.

 In an attempt to adopt the most useful terminology, the model has been reviewed in conjunction with the FICAM, 3 Internet2, 4 NIST SP-800-63 definitions, 5 NIST Zero Trust frameworks, 6 and with the Identity Stack as presented at Identiverse 2019.
 7

 The model can be used to support varying levels of system complexity.
 For example:

-in a Distributed System environment, where the architecture may have a web-hosted application (the RP) that relies on a cloud identity service (the Identity Provider).
+in a Distributed System environment, where the architecture may have a web-hosted application the Relying Party (RP) that depends on a cloud identity service, the Identity Provider (IDP).
 The RP, in this case, could be a customer-facing application or a workforce-facing application;

 in a Single System model, where a computer’s file system (the RP) provides access control based on the user information acquired at login (the IDP).
 In this case, both the file system and IAM function are encapsulated in an operating system.

 The terms are defined below.
 Those with a mark are the abstract components that comprise the model.